kubernetes/community/contributors/design-proposals/node-allocatable.md

 If we enforce Node Allocatable (`28.9Gi`) via top level cgroups, then pods can never exceed `28.9Gi` in which case evictions will not be performed unless kernel memory consumption is above `100Mi`.

-In order to support evictions and avoid memcg OOM kills for pods, we will set the top level cgroup limits for pods to be `Node Allocatable` + `Eviction Hard Tresholds`.
+In order to support evictions and avoid memcg OOM kills for pods, we will set the top level cgroup limits for pods to be `Node Allocatable` + `Eviction Hard Thresholds`.

 However, the scheduler is not expected to use more than `28.9Gi` and so `Node Allocatable` on Node Status will be `28.9Gi`.